darbyjohnston/tlRender/README.md

 tlRender, or timeline render, is an early stage project for rendering editorial timelines.

-The project includes libraries for rendering timelines with either Qt or OpenGL, and example applications showing the usage of the libraries.
+The project includes libraries for rendering timelines with OpenGL and Qt, and example applications showing the usage of the libraries.

 The project is written in C++ and uses OpenTimelineIO (https://github.com/PixarAnimationStudios/OpenTimelineIO) for reading